Mungeryang/colqwen3/README.md

 ## 📜 News

+**[2025.08.01]** 🎉🎉 I plan to open-source an on-device multi-vector retrieval model based on openbmb/MiniCPM-V-4.6 in August,2026.

 **[2025.04.10]** 🎉🎉 I have released the [ColQwen3.5-v0.1] model based on ColQwen3.5-Base

 **[2025.12.10]** 🎉🎉 I have released the [ColQwen3-v0.2](https://huggingface.co/goodman2001/colqwen3-v0.2) model based on ColQwen3-Base